 Yards are adjusting to increased demand, but delays are common in the interim.

-It’s essential that shippers understand current market conditions and adjust accordingly.
+It’s essential that shippers understand current market conditions and adjust to freight rates accordingly.
 Operating the same way as years past is likely to result in unmanageable cost increases and service failures.

 Additionally, transportation providers should be proving transparency and visibility into costs and cost drivers.
-Armed with this information, shippers can better price product and make more strategic operational decisions.
+Armed with this information, shippers can better price product and make more strategic operational decisions with a freight brokerage service.